Vehicles of Faith: G1-Monads

 Function in instilling hope: To demonstrate that an effort is being made.

-Trying is often daunting: but it can be activating by encouragement, while discouragement can decrease willingness.
+Trying, though often daunting, can be activated by encouragement, while discouragement can decrease willingness.

 Willingness weakens if there is a temptation to give up easily.